aminezouari52/stencil-site/docs/documentation-generation/docs-readme.md

 The content that you generate before this comment will be persisted on subsequent builds of the README file.

-## Deprecation Notice
+## Adding a Deprecation Notice

-A Stencil component that has a JSDoc comment on its class component like so:
+A Stencil component that uses the [JSDoc `@deprecated` tag](https://jsdoc.app/tags-deprecated) in the component class' JSDoc like so:
 ```tsx title="my-component.tsx with @deprecated"
 /**
  * A simple component for formatting names.